AIDS and Rights Alliance for Southern Africa (ARASA)

 · What they work on and whereHow it stacks up against peers

-· vs. 8 similar advocacy & civil rights in NamibiaRed flags
+· vs. 8 similar advocacy & civil rights in NamibiaConcerns

-· Auto-generated from filings + methodologyAIDS and Rights Alliance for Southern Africa (ARASA) is a registered advocacy & civil rights nonprofit based in Windhoek, Khomas, Namibia.
-It is registered with the official charity registry of Namibia.
+· Auto-generated from filings + methodologyAIDS and Rights Alliance for Southern Africa (ARASA) is an advocacy & civil rights nonprofit based in Windhoek, Khomas, Namibia.
+GiveRadar lists it from public charity directories and does not hold an official government registration record for it.
 It was founded in 2002 and has been operating for 24 years.
-Its registration number is NA-CIVIC264-aids-and-rights-alliance-for-southern-africa-arasa.
-It has a GiveRadar Integrity Assessment of 57/100 (Partial transparency), indicating some public data is available but key signals are missing.
+GiveRadar's Integrity Assessment for the organization is 49/100, which reflects how much public information is available, not whether the charity is legitimate.

 AIDS and Rights Alliance for Southern Africa (ARASA) is located in Windhoek, Khomas, Namibia.
 The organization was established in 2002 and has been active for 24 years.

-AIDS and Rights Alliance for Southern Africa (ARASA) is classified as a Advocacy & Civil Rights organization, registered in Namibia.
+AIDS and Rights Alliance for Southern Africa (ARASA) is classified as an Advocacy & Civil Rights organization, based in Namibia.

 See 5 years of revenue, expense breakdowns, and balance sheet.